Darkoeur/remise-diplomes-esir/README.md

 ---------------------------

-To launch project
+To launch the project :

 - > npm install sails

 - > cd projectCloned

 - > npm install

 - > sails lift --debug

-And it should work !
+- And it should work !
 Go to localhost:1337/